na-na-hi/renget/archive/v9e4t.md

 *"You're on your own if Mr. Miller's homework is too much for you!"*

-*"Like I needed your help with that anyway", Gill responded as Dylan's lighter made yet another fuse spark—*
+*"Like I needed your help with that anyway", Gill snaps back.
+Dylan's lighter made yet another fuse spark—*

 *"W-WOAH!"*